Covid-19 coronavirus: Seven new cases - one in managed isolation

 The other six cases are in the community and are linked to the Auckland cluster - five are household contacts and the other is a workplace contact.
 One is a Mt Albert Grammar student - the second pupil from that school to test positive in the last fortnight.

-2455 close contacts have been identified and 2204 have been contacted.
+So far 2455 close contacts have been identified and 2204 have been contacted.

 Mt Roskill mini cluster